sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServer.md

 Inside the `MessageResponse` the Carbon AI Chat can accept `response_types`.
 You can navigate to the properties for each `response_type` by visiting the base {@link GenericItem} type.

-The Carbon AI Chat takes custom messaging server configuration part of its {@link PublicConfig}.
+The Carbon AI Chat takes custom messaging server configuration as part of its {@link PublicConfig}.
 You are required to provide a `messaging.customSendMessage` (see {@link PublicConfigMessaging.customSendMessage}) function that the Carbon AI Chat calls any time the user sends a message.
 It also gets called if you make use of the `send` function on {@link ChatInstance}.

 In this function, the Carbon AI Chat passes three parameters: